egeozcan/pppipe/README.md

 encouraging the user to use eval is another.
 This code exists as a thought experiment.

+You can use [ppipe](https://github.com/egeozcan/ppipe) for your projects, as a sane alternative.

 # pppipe
 pipes values through functions, an alternative to using the [proposed pipe operator](https://github.com/mindeavor/es-pipeline-operator)